Vinny Vella

 Vincent Frank Vella (January 11, 1947 – February 20, 2019) was an American actor, talk show host and comedian.
 He acted in more than forty films often in the role of a gangster.
-He was best known for the role of Artie Piscano in Martin Scorsese's Casino and Jimmy Petrille in the HBO show The Sopranos.
+He was best known for the role of Artie Piscano in Martin Scorsese's Casino and Jimmy Petrille in the HBO series The Sopranos.

 Early life

 Vella was born on Bleecker Street in Greenwich Village, New York City.
 His father was from Bari, Italy and his mother was from Naples, Italy.
 Vella's father had a fish store in Little Italy.

 Career

 Vella acted in more than forty films often in the role of gangster.
 He was best known for the role of Artie Piscano in Martin Scorsese's Casino.
-He played Jimmy Petrille on the HBO show The Sopranos.
+He played Jimmy Petrille on the HBO series The Sopranos.
 He was the subject of a 67-minute 2000 documentary called Hey, Vinny by director John Huba.
 In New York City, he hosted a public-access television cable TV show on MNN, the Vinny Vella show.
 He appeared in more than 35 advertisements.